ONCE-11/battler/README.md

 # 🐮 Beef

-Beef is a turn based PvP multiplayer game where your goal is to fight other players your knowledge of your player's kit.
+Beef is a turn based PvP multiplayer game where your goal is to fight other players using your knowledge of your generated player's kit.
 The application offers a grittier twist on the turn based RPGs with a variety of randomly-(ish) generated characters from lesser represented backgrounds and items thematic to New York City neighborhoods.
 This is still very much a work in progress but intended to offer an alternative to what has already been produced in the past within this space.
 The game is currently in an alpha stage.

 ## 🧑‍💻 Tech